 Since 1995, only two referendums have managed to reach this quorum.
 Given this history, a possible change in the rule is being discussed: considering as a basis the voters who participated in the last general elections, when the turnout was 79%.

-Although 62% of those interviewed said they were informed about the issues, only 53% considered the referendums relevant.
-Support for labor changes is overwhelming, with up to 87% voting “yes”.
-In the case of Italian citizenship, support falls to 66%, reflecting the division between the center-left, in favor, and the center-right, in opposition.
+Although 62% of respondents stated they were informed about the issues, only 53% consider the referendums relevant.
+Support for labor reforms is overwhelming, with up to 87% voting "yes".
+In the case of Italian citizenship, support falls to 66%, reflecting the division between the center-left, which is in favor, and the center-right, which is against.

 The exclusion of the question on regional autonomy, considered unconstitutional by the Court, also contributed to the lack of interest.
 The situation puts the efforts of the organizers in check, who will have to intensify the campaign to mobilize the electorate.